anaelChardan/symfony-ts-react/README.md

 Javascript and Typescript have their own way of checking syntaxic styles thanks to [eslint](https://eslint.org/) and [prettier](https://prettier.io/)
 They both have their advantages and we'll use both like here: https://medium.com/better-programming/eslint-vs-prettier-57882d0fec1d

-We will also use one of the famous configuration of eslint which is the [AirBnB](https://github.com/airbnb/javascript) one
+We will also use one of the famous configuration of eslint which is the [AirBnB](https://github.com/airbnb/javascript) one.
+It explains why each rules exists and how to enable/disable them.

 First of all add all the needed dependencies: